Puneeth1328/AI-Gurukul/README.md

 ## 📄 License

-- MIT License — see LICENSE file for details
+- see LICENSE file for details

 ---